 On the day

-For on campus assessments, there are procedures in place to help deal with any unusual or special circumstances that may arise on the day of an assessment.
+For on campus examinations, there are procedures in place to help deal with any unusual or special circumstances that may arise on the day.

 Students will have been notified of their allocated seat number for each assessment on the personal assessment timetable available online.
 Seating lists will also be posted outside each venue to allow students to look up their seat number if they don't already know it.
 Invigilators will allow students to enter the room a few minutes before the start of the assessment.
 Students must sit in the seat allocated to them.